Saturday, June 30, 2007

 Tuesday, June 05, 2007

-I mean, for decades, my motivation came from desires to keep-up with my friends and people who intimidated me.
-I tried to dress myself (and my daughter) as nicely as they did and I was driven by not wanting to appear as less or strange or poor (or fat).
-And I'd buy things for our home for the same reasons--I'd redecorate because that's what all the ladies at church were doing.
-I turned college catalog pages because all my friends were returning to school or I'd sit at the kitchen table and read the job classifieds and consider getting a job, not because we needed money, but because I wished to appear like Mrs. Busy Career Woman who had it all together.
+I mean, for decades, my motivation came from desires to keep-up with people who intimidated me.
+I tried to dress myself (and my daughter) as nicely as they did and I was driven by not wanting to appear as less than.
+I'd redecorate because that's what all the ladies at church were doing.
+Sitting at the kitchen table, I'd read job classifieds and consider getting work--not because we needed money--but because I wished to appear like Mrs. Busy Career Woman.

-So here's what I am learning now--as I have changed and grown-up, so must my motivation.
-Instead of being driven by desires to keep up with everyone or getting away with bad habits, I need to be led by God.... to do what I do simply out of obedience to what God asks of me.
-I need to be led --not by fear--but by love, the unconditional kind written about in 1 Corinthians 13... a love which can simplify and soothe all those tendencies inside us to make everything so darn complicated...
+So here's what I am learning now: as I have changed and grown-up, so must my motivation.
+Instead of being driven by desires to keep up with everyone or getting away with bad habits, I need to be led by God.

-...because He never meant Life to be as complicated as this world has made it.
-You realize that, don't you?
-And I like to think I'm doing my part to calm it by calming myself and walking--simply--in obedience and love and allowing both to become my new motivation for the remainder of my days.
+Why?
+Because God never meant Life to be complicated.
+And may I do my part by calming myself and walking simply.
+In obedience and love, allowing both to become my new motivation for the remainder of my days.

 We would frequently be ashamed of our good deeds if people saw all of the motives that produced them.